Mark A. Kearney

-Mark A. Kearney (born August 5, 1962) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+Mark A. Kearney (born 1962) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Biography

-Kearney received a Bachelor of Arts degree, com3 laude, in 1984 from Villanova University.
+Kearney received a Bachelor of Arts degree, cum laude, in 1984 from Villanova University.
 He received a Juris Doctor in 1987 from Villanova University School of Law.
 From 1987 to 1988, he served as a law clerk to Vice Chancellor Maurice A. Hartnett III of the Delaware Court of Chancery.
 He served as an associate at the law firm of Elliott, Mannino & Flaherty, P.C., from 1988 to 1990.
 From 1990 to 2014, he served at the law firm of Elliott, Greenleaf & Siedzikowski, P.C., in Blue Bell, Pennsylvania, serving as a shareholder from 1995 to 2014.
-He handled complex commercial litigation before both Federal and State courts.
+He handled complex commercial litigation before both federal and state courts.
 He served as the 2009 President of the Montgomery Bar Association (Pennsylvania) as it celebrated 125 years of service and as the 2014-15 President of the Pennsylvania Bar Institute (the largest CLE provider on Pennsylvania law) as it recognized 50 years of providing continuing legal education.
 He was repeatedly recognized as Top 50 litigation star in Pennsylvania by Benchmark Litigation and received the honor of "Trial Lawyer of the Year" while in practice.
 He is a member of the Villanova Law School's Board of Consultors.

 Federal judicial service

-On June 16, 2014, President Barack Obama nominated Kearney to serve as a United States District Judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge J. Curtis Joyner, who assumed senior status on May 1, 2013.
-On July 24, 2014 a hearing before the United States Senate Committee on the Judiciary was held on his nomination.
-On September 18, 2014 his nomination was reported out of committee by a voice vote.
-On December 1, 2014 Senate Majority Leader Harry Reid filed for cloture on his nomination.
-On Wednesday December 3, 2014 cloture was invoked by a 60–36 vote.
-He was confirmed later that day by a voice vote.
+On June 16, 2014, President Barack Obama nominated Kearney to serve as a United States district judge of the United States District Court for the Eastern District of Pennsylvania, to the seat vacated by Judge J. Curtis Joyner, who assumed senior status on May 1, 2013.
+On July 24, 2014, a hearing before the United States Senate Committee on the Judiciary was held on his nomination.
+On September 18, 2014, his nomination was reported out of committee by a voice vote.
+On December 1, 2014, Senate Majority Leader Harry Reid filed for cloture on his nomination.
+On December 3, 2014, the United States Senate invoked cloture on his nomination by a 60–36 vote.
+He was confirmed later that day by voice vote.
 He received his judicial commission on December 4, 2014.